 There are 3 Government programs available to first time home buyers however, you do not necessarily need to be a first time home buyer to utilize them.
 In the case of separation or divorce (married or common law), or a person with disability, or if the applicant (or their spouse/common law) have not been on any land title in the last 4 years may again qualify you under one or more of these programs.

 A program that allows you to withdraw up to $35,000 TAX FREE from your registered retirement savings plans (RRSPs) to buy or build a qualifying home for yourself or for a related person with a disability.

-Do I need to pay it back?
+Do I need to repay the first time homebuyers plan back?

 Yes, the minimum requirement to repay is 1/15 each year of the total amount withdrawn.
 You will indicate in your tax return how much of your total RSP contributions is to repay the HBP.

 EX: Withdraw $35,000 / 15years = $2,333/year would have to put back into an RSP.

 Note: you can only withdraw money that has been in the RSP for at least 90days or you will be taxed on that portion.

 In 2009 this program was introduced for first time home buyers and provides a non-refundable tax credit in the year you purchased and title was put in your name.